cosmos/cosmos-sdk/docs/architecture/adr-064-abci-2.0.md

   pre-commit phase of the previous block.
-This means only the proposer will implicitly have access to all the vote extensions, via `RequestPrepareProposal`, and that not all vote extensions may be included, since a validator does not have to wait for all pre-commits.
+This means only the proposer will implicitly have access to all the vote extensions, via `RequestPrepareProposal`, and that not all vote extensions may be included, since a validator does not have to wait for all pre-commits, only 2/3.
 * The pre-commit vote is signed independently from the vote extension.

 ### `VerifyVoteExtension`

 This method allows validators to validate the vote extension data attached to each pre-commit message it receives.
-If the validation fails, the whole pre-commit message will be deemed invalid and ignored by Tendermint.
+If the validation fails, the whole pre-commit message will be deemed invalid and ignored by CometBFT.

-Tendermint uses `VerifyVoteExtension` when validating a pre-commit vote.
-Specifically, for a pre-commit, Tendermint will:
+CometBFT uses `VerifyVoteExtension` when validating a pre-commit vote.
+Specifically, for a pre-commit, CometBFT will:

 * Reject the message if it doesn't contain a signed vote AND a signed vote extension
 * Reject the message if the vote's signature OR the vote extension's signature fails to verify
 * Reject the message if `VerifyVoteExtension` was rejected by the app

-Otherwise, Tendermint will accept the pre-commit message.
+Otherwise, CometBFT will accept the pre-commit message.

-Note, this has important consequences on liveness, i.e., if vote extensions repeatedly cannot be verified by correct validators, Tendermint may not be able to finalize a block even if sufficiently many (+2/3) validators send pre-commit votes for that block.
+Note, this has important consequences on liveness, i.e., if vote extensions repeatedly cannot be verified by correct validators, CometBFT may not be able to finalize a block even if sufficiently many (+2/3) validators send pre-commit votes for that block.
 Thus, `VerifyVoteExtension` should be used with special care.

-Tendermint recommends that an application that detects an invalid vote extension SHOULD accept it in `ResponseVerifyVoteExtension` and ignore it in its own logic.
+CometBFT recommends that an application that detects an invalid vote extension SHOULD accept it in `ResponseVerifyVoteExtension` and ignore it in its own logic.

 ### `FinalizeBlock`